 - Cash if you happen to be carrying a reasonable quantity.

-- Airline failure is something you may not be thinking about, but it’s a particularly worrying and real possibility at this current time.
+- Airline failure is an outcome you may not be considering, but it’s a particularly worrying and real possibility at this current time.

 - Passport loss.
 The worst fear but something we all have to remember does happen.
 Dealing with a lost passport can incur its own costs, such as a taxi to retrieve it, or additional hotel costs if you need to stay longer to look for it.
 Good cover will provide you with around £250.

-A number of other lesser -known or thought of aspects to travel insurance are; threat of terrorism or civil unrest, sports equipment cover or loss of earnings.
+A number of other lesser -known features of travel insurance are; risk of terrorism or civil unrest, sports equipment cover or loss of earnings.

 Current world events have led to many providers changing their policies with greater uncertainty as it comes to travel.
 It seemed at times that the possibility of travelling throughout the Summer, and perhaps the rest of the year, were slim at best.
 Thankfully the landscape seems to be changing, and holidays are rapidly becoming a reality again.

 During the peak of lockdown, around 30 insurers stopped covering altogether.
 Several big providers and airlines selling travel insurance policies still won’t cover holidays at all under current Foreign and Commonwealth Office (FCO) advice.
-Since March 17th, the FCO has also advised strongly against all but essential travel to anywhere outside of the UK, and this still has not changed.
+Since March 17th, the FCO has also advised strongly against all but essential travel to anywhere outside of the UK, and this still has not changed which in turn has had a massive impact on travel insurance .
 The particulars of what is covered by each insurer still varies, but essentially, it’s important to know that any cover taken out on or after 12th March of 2020 may not cover Coronavirus related incidents.

 The EHIC card